MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-app-v1.md

 **`customWebConfig`** - **Generate web.config parameters for Python, Node.js, Go and Java apps**<br>
 `string`.
 Optional.
 Use when `appType != functionAppLinux && package NotEndsWith .war`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 A standard Web.config will be generated and deployed to Azure App Service if the application does not have one.
-The values in web.config vary based on the application framework and they can be edited.
+The values in web.config vary based on the application framework, and they can be edited.
 For example, for the node.js application, web.config will have a startup file and iis_node module values.
 This edit feature is only for the [generated web.config](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureRmWebAppDeploymentV4/README.md#parameters-of-the-task).
 <!-- :::editable-content-end::: -->
 <br>